 Types of accommodation in São Paulo

 Most expats moving to São Paulo choose to rent rather than buy accommodation.
-While the majority of rental accommodation in São Paulo is unfurnished, the demand for safe, comfortable and fully furnished accommodation has increased in recent years and real estate agents have started catering to the needs of the international community.
-In general, the standard of accommodation in São Paulo is high, especially in newly-built properties.
+While most rental accommodation in São Paulo is unfurnished, the demand for safe, comfortable and fully furnished accommodation has increased recently, and real estate agents have started catering to the needs of the international community.
+In general, the standard of accommodation in São Paulo is high, especially in newly built properties.
 There are several types of accommodation options that are popular among expats in São Paulo.

 One option for expats who prefer to live near the city centre is known as a prédio.
 These are 10- to 30-storey buildings which are found in central areas of São Paulo and are full of furnished apartments.
 Space is limited, but these complexes have good facilities and security.
-Prédios are particularly popular among young professionals who are looking for comfortable accommodation that is centrally located.
+Prédios are particularly popular among young professionals who are looking for comfortable and centrally located accommodation.

 Another accommodation option available to expats is to live in one of the city's many condomínios.
 These are fenced-off housing blocks that come equipped with shared facilities such as a communal swimming pool, gym and outdoor area.
 They are usually found in upper- and middle-class parts of São Paulo and are popular with expat families who prioritise safety and space for their children.

-Expats can also look for stand-alone family homes, although these are a rarity in central São Paulo and can usually only be found in the suburbs.
-These houses often have their own swimming pool and barbeque area.
-They tend to be popular with expats who have decided to settle in Brazil on a more long-term basis and buy property.
+Expats can also look for standalone family homes, but these are a rarity in central São Paulo and can often only be found in the suburbs.
+These houses frequently have swimming pools and barbecue areas.
+They tend to be popular with expats who have decided to buy a property and settle in Brazil on a more long-term basis.

 Finding accommodation in São Paulo

-The cost of living in São Paulo is high and expats often struggle to find suitable accommodation for a reasonable price.
-Many companies arrange housing for their workers, which makes the relocation process far more straightforward.
-São Paulo has a good supply of vacation and short-term rental properties.
-Many new arrivals find that these are good options for temporary accommodation while they look for more ideal and permanent accommodation.
+The cost of living in São Paulo is high, and expats frequently struggle to find suitable accommodation at a reasonable price.
+Some companies arrange housing for their workers, which makes the relocation process far more straightforward.
+São Paulo has a good supply of holiday and short-term rental properties, which are useful as temporary accommodation, while expats look for more permanent accommodation.

 Expats relocating to São Paulo can use the internet to familiarise themselves with the type of accommodation available and the city's neighbourhoods.
-The classified sections of local newspapers can also be a good source of information.
+That said, expats should be aware that rental prices on English sites are likely to be higher than a similar listing would be on a Portuguese site.
+The classified sections of local newspapers can also be a fantastic source of information.
 Expats often find that their best bet is usually to work with a real estate agent to find the ideal home.

-Estate agents in São Paulo usually have extensive knowledge about the areas and suburbs of the city and are better placed to source suitable housing.
-Furthermore, real estate agents often have knowledge about potential properties before they even make it onto the market.
-It may also be worthwhile to ask around at work or among acquaintances, as many of the best deals travel by word-of-mouth.
+Estate agents in São Paulo typically have extensive knowledge about the areas and suburbs of the city and are better placed to source suitable housing.
+Real estate agents also know about potential properties before they even enter the market.
+It may also be worthwhile to ask around at work or among acquaintances, as many of the best deals travel by word of mouth.

 Renting accommodation in São Paulo

-To rent property in São Paulo expats will need to provide a number of certified documents including proof of income and copies of their passport and work permit.
+To rent property in São Paulo, expats will need to provide several certified documents, including proof of income, their Cadastro de Pessoas Fisicas (CPF) number and copies of their passport and work permit.
 Those without a formal or sufficient income, such as retirees or students, will need to find someone to act as a guarantor or fiador.